PairHits program

 --length=value

-The lower threshold of the word length (only words of greater length are considered).
-Default value is 60.
+The lower threshold of the word length (only the words of greater length are considered).
+The default value is 60.

 -n